austinoso/samhsa-rdas-scraper/README.md

 2. Install the latest version of [node](https://nodejs.org/en/download/).

-3. Direct Command Prompt to the nodejs folder you just installed by typing 'cd C:\Program Files (x86)\nodejs' into command prompt, and press enter.
+3. Direct Command Prompt to the nodejs folder you just installed by typing 'cd C:\Program Files (x86)\nodejs' (or the file path where you installed nodejs) into command prompt, and press enter.

 3. Once Command Prompt is directed to the nodejs folder, type `npm install` in your terminal and press enter to install all dependencies